The goal posts for successful personalization have been moved for all marketers today.

 And the CDP is the martech of choice for many brands looking to improve their personalization.

-Benefits of personalized marketing remain numerous
+Benefits of personalized marketing remain numerous for brands today

 Increased email marketing open rates.
 Higher conversion rates from integrated marketing campaigns.
 A better customer experience for (and greater customer satisfaction among) existing buyers.